Can a Legal Process Be Used to Cause Distraction and to Gain Advantage In Other Proceedings?

 In Guilford Industries Ltd. v.
 Hankinson Management Services Ltd. (1973), 1973 CanLII 1065 (BC SC), 40 D. L. R. (3d) 398, 1 W.W.R.
 141 (B.C.S.C.), Mr. Justice Anderson refers at ¶26 to Fleming on Torts to illustrate the essential difference of the tort of abuse of process from the tort of malicious prosecution.

 The tort of misuse of process at first glance may seem equivalent to the tort of malicious prosecution; however, there are key differences; for example, in misuse of process the proceeding may involve some genuine substance and the proceeding allegedly initiated as an abuse may have some teeth and therefore be founded or partially founded which is contrary to the malicious prosecution tort in which the commenced matter culminate in full favour of the accused.
 With misuse of process the allegations giving rise to an improperly motivated proceeding may culminate against the accused; McTaggart v.
 Ontario, 1991 CanLII 8313;

 Fleming, op. cit, at p.
 589 distinguishes the tort of abuse of process from malicious prosecution as follows:

 Commence Without Awaiting Conclusion

-Furthermore, the misuse of process litigation may be commenced prior to conclusion of the proceedings from which the misuse of process litigation arises and therefore prior to a determination of whether the allegations within the improperly motivated proceeding are founded or otherwise; A.M. v.
-Matthews, 2003 ABQB 942:
+Additionally, litigation alleging the tort of misuse of process may begin prior to the end of the proceedings to which the misuse of process allegations relate; and accordingly, even before a determination of whether the allegations within the misused process are deemed founded or otherwise.
+This possibility, and perhaps even necessity, to commence misuse of process litigation before the conclusion of the misused process was explained in A.M. v.
+Matthews, 2003 ABQB 942, where it was said: